It’s no rocket science – becoming a software engineer these days is akin to strapping yourself a

 3 Reasons Job Prospects for Java are Promising

-- Enterprise-grade software is built by large teams, with tons of tedious tasks for reasonable juniors.
+- Enterprise-grade software is built by large teams, with tons of tedious tasks for reasonable junior software engineers.

 - Most projects take years — there is less pressure compared to rapidly evolving startups or smaller repetitive gigs.